DocCaio/Thumbnail/README.md

 #  Thumbnail link portfolio

-Thumbnail is a loaging page to my portifilio.
+Thumbnail is a loading page to my portfolio.

 <img src="https://github.com/DocCaio/Thumbnail/blob/main/img/designer/screenshot.png" alt="Calmaria Spa" width="50%">

 ## 🔨 Projetc functions

-This projetct it is one page
+This project it is one page

-## ✔️ Técnicas e tecnologias utilizadas
+## ✔️ Techniques and technologies used

-Se liga nessa lista de tudo que usaremos nesse curso:

 - `HTML`
 - `CSS`